mid-week/Bangkit-Final-Project-Dessert/README.md

 ## Goals

-To deploy an application that can identify the type of dessert and display information about food calories and how to make the dessert from food that is being eaten
+Our goal is to create an application that can identify the type of dessert and display information regarding the number of calories contain in a dessert and, it's recipes using an image.

 ## Methodology

 The data used is image data [Food-101](http://www.kaggle.com/kmader/food41) that comes from the Kaggle platform.
 This data consists of 101 types of food.
 Each food consists of 1000 images.
-We only used 22 types of food from the dataset, which is dessert.
+From that dataset, we only choose 22 types of food as a subset, which are only dessert classes.
 This approach used the Convolutional Neural Network (CNN) using a pre-trained model from InceptionV3.

 The stages in image classification are:

-1. Splitting data into training and validation data with ratios of 80% and 20%
+1. Splitting data into training and validation data with a ratio of 80% and 20%.
-2. Train model CNN from scratch with predetermined architecture
+2. Train model CNN from scratch with predetermined architecture.
-3. Determine best pre-trained model by comparing performance from all three pre-trained models that are InceptionV3, VGG-16, and Resnet-50
+3. Determine best pre-trained model by comparing performance from all three pre-trained models that are InceptionV3, VGG-16, and Resnet-50.
-4. Tuning hyperparameter and used data augmentation to improve model performance
+4. Tuning hyperparameter and used data augmentation to improve model performance.

 ## Results